nodeshift-archived/node-rpm/README.md

 And then applied using the patch directive `%patch':

     %patch1 -p1

+Preparing the build process is used with the %prep directive:

+    %prep
+    %setup -q -n node-v%{version}

+The setup command changes to /root/rpmbuild directory and extracts the source code.

+The `-q` is to make it quit and `-n` to name the directory (of the extracted source) which in our case will be `~/rpmbuild/BUILD/node-v6.9.1/` After this the patches are applied and then the deps that are not used 'nvm', 'libuv', 'http-parser', and 'zlib' are removed:

+    $ rm -rf deps/npm \
+       deps/uv \
+       deps/http-parser \
+       deps/zlib

+src/node_root_certs.h is also removed from the sources after patch2 has been applied.

+The `%build` section does the actual build prepared in the `%prep` section.
+Apart from setting compiler flags the normal configure is found:

+    $ ./configure --prefix=%{_prefix} \
+           --shared-http-parser \
+           --shared-zlib \
+           --shared-libuv \
+           --without-npm \
+           --without-dtrace \
+           --shared-openssl

+Then make is run specifying a `BUILDTYPE` of Debug or Release:

+    $ make BUILDTYPE=Release|Debug

+Next, the %install section installs the software:

+    %install
+    ./tools/install.py install %{buildroot} %{_prefix}

+The `%check` section currently only run the parallel tests:

+    %check
+    %{?scl:scl enable %{scl} "}
+    python tools/test.py --mode=release parallel -J
+    %{?scl:"}

+This will miss the cctest and addons for example.
+Perhaps this is done as they are currently failing for them but hopefully in the future this could be update to run the full suite of tests.

+The `%files` section specifies all the files that should be installed from this package.

 #### RPM build directories
 This directory is created in `/root/rpmbuild` and has the following subdirectories: